aritro98/Clinical-Trial-Data-Analysis/README.md

 4. **Visualization**:
    - Use bar plots to visualize the monthly completion trends.
    - Apply pastel palettes for accessibility.

-## Key Features

-### 1. Distinct Studies:
-- The dataset includes a total of `X` unique clinical trials (where `X` is calculated dynamically).

-### 2. Trial Types:
-- The most frequent trial types are extracted and displayed in descending order of occurrence.

-### 3. Top 5 Conditions:
-- Frequently studied conditions are identified and visualized.

-### 4. Hierarchy Roots:
-- Hierarchical classification of conditions reveals the top 5 most common roots.

-### 5. Non-Pharmaceutical Sponsors:
-- The top 10 non-pharmaceutical sponsors are listed based on the number of trials.

-### 6. Monthly Completion Trends:
-- A bar plot shows the number of completed studies each month in 2021.

 ## Usage